tnebooks/12th-physics/content.en/electrostatics/_index.md

 the charge stored in each capacitor is not the same.
 Let the charge stored in the three capacitors be _Q1_, _Q2_, and _Q3_ respectively.
-According to the law of conservation of total charge, the sum of these three charges is equal to the charge _Q_ transferred by the battery,
+According to the law of conservation of total charge, the sum of these three charges is equal to the charge q _ transferred by the battery,

-_Q_ = _Q1 +Q2 +Q3_ (1.106)
+q _ = _Q1 +Q2 +Q3_ (1.106)

 Since _Q = CV_, we have

 _Q = C1V + C2V + C3V_ (1.107)

-If these three capacitors are considered to form a single equivalent capacitance _CP_ which stores the total charge _Q_ as shown in the Figure 1.59(b), then we can write _Q = CPV_.
+If these three capacitors are considered to form a single equivalent capacitance _CP_ which stores the total charge q _ as shown in the Figure 1.59(b), then we can write _Q = CPV_.
 Substituting this in equation (1.107), we get

 _CPV = C1V + C2V + C3V_